You are using an outdated browser. Please upgrade your browser to improve your experience.

 TLA Thanks Our Sponsor:

 While TLA members, the general public, and publishers may submit suggestions, only Texas Topaz Committee Members may nominate a title.
-Nominations for the 2024 list will close on October 31, 2023.
+Nominations for the 2026 will be open soon.

 Texas Topaz Reading List Criteria: